asgiraldoc/asgiraldoc.github.io/research@temple.md

 ### 1. Genome Characterization and Population Genetics in *Plasmodium* spp.
 <p align="justify">
-I am currently characterizing the nuclear genome of <i>Plasmodium gonderi</i> to perform comparative genomics, phylogenomics, and time within the genus <i>Plasmodium</i>, from an evolutionary perspective of the genus.
+I am currently characterizing the nuclear genome of <i>Plasmodium gonderi</i> to perform comparative genomics, phylogenomics, and timing analyses within the genus <i>Plasmodium</i>, from an evolutionary perspective of the genus.
 On the other hand, I am looking for evolutionary signatures in <i>Plasmodium vivax</i> and <i>Plasmodium falciparum</i> populations, with the perspective of expanding the epidemiological analysis of malaria in humans.
 </p>
 <p style="text-align:center;"><img src="images/igem.gif"
      width="400"